How Two German Feasts Set on November 11 Are Connected | LatestLY

-It's not a complete coincidence if two typically German celebrations — St. Martin's Day and the start of carnival season — are both on the same day.
+It's not a complete coincidence that two typically German celebrations, St. Martin's Day and the start of carnival season, are both on the same day.
 Their origins are centuries old.It can seem like a strange coincidence to see children parade through the streets of Germany with lanterns to mark St. Martin's Day on November 11 while, at the same time, colorfully dressed carnival revelers shout "Alaaf" or "Helau."

 Do these things really go together?